NotPentium/NFS_ElectronicsTeamToolbox/Valkyrie/oscillatorCircuitDesign/oscillatorDesignTheory.md

 # Negative Resistance Oscillator

-[Description of NROscilator]
+A Negative Resistance Oscillator is an electronic circuit that generates oscillations using a component with negative resistance.
+This negative resistance compensates for circuit losses, allowing sustained oscillations.

 ## Negative-resistance oscillator principles